MHasnainJafri/LaravelStarterKit/README.md

-# Laravel Project
+# Laravel Project Starter Kit

 This is a Laravel project that integrates a variety of useful packages to enhance functionality, improve development workflows, and support additional features.
-Below is an overview of the packages included in this project and how to use them.
+Below is an overview of the packages and custom Artisan commands included in this starter kit, and how to use them effectively in your Laravel applications.

-for caching and securing .htaccess
-PWA
-security Middleware

-SecurityHeadersMiddleware
-ContentSecurityPolicyMiddleware

-php artisan update:model User --table=users

-php artisan make:service V1/Business/Business --model=Business  --api --view
+---

 ## Requirements